-- Speculation about future of Iran and the Middle East politics
+- Speculation about oil prices.
+Speculation could be due to several factors, such as future demand or the future of Iran and the Middle East politics

 - There is an increased incentive to increase supply in areas where it is more expensive to extract oil.
 E.g. the Antarctic. – could even cause friction as countries race for the right to extract from remote areas.

 - Increases the attractiveness of alternative fuels such as biofuels and solar panels.

 - Increases Demand for alternative forms of cycling (well maybe pretty insignificant)